 This Proxy Statement is being furnished to holders of common units in connection with the solicitation of proxies by our Board of Managers for use at the Dorchester Minerals, L.P.
 2018 Annual Meeting.
-Our general partner is Dorchester Minerals Management LP, and its general partner is Dorchester Minerals Management GP LLC.
+Our general partner is Dorchester Minerals Management GP LLC.
 As a result, the Board of Managers of Dorchester Minerals Management GP LLC exercises effective control of us.
-Dorchester Minerals Management LP is referred to herein as our general partner, and Dorchester Minerals Management GP LLC is referred to herein as the general partner of our general partner.
+Dorchester Minerals Management LP is referred to herein as our general partner, and Dorchester Minerals Management GP LLC is referred to herein as the general partner.
 The approximate date on which definitive copies of this proxy statement and form of proxy are intended to be released to Unitholders is April 9, 2018.